aimeos/aimeos-docs/src/cronjobs/customer-xml-import.md

 : List of domain names that should be retrieved along with the customer items

 [controller/jobs/customer/import/xml/location](../config/controller-jobs/customer-import.md#location)
-: Path to the directory with the XML files
+: Path to the directory with the XML files.
+By default, the location is "customer" with the site code added automatically at the end, i.e. the expected sub-directory for the files is "customer/default/" which imports the XML files for the "default" site

 [controller/jobs/customer/import/xml/max-query](../config/controller-jobs/customer-import.md#max-query)
 : Maximum number of XML nodes processed at once